ghostanza/theremin/README.md

 ## Demo
 A sample can be found [here on Codepen.io](https://codepen.io/nilbog/full/ZXLgMB/)

-Hover the mouse around inside the box to hear how it works.
+With your volume on, hover your mouse around inside the box to hear how it works. (*Note: full volume can be loud, so be careful*)

 ## Functions
 ### `Object.prototype.theremize(options)`